 Have you ever thought about what actually affects your hotel stays?
 For me, small details often add up a lot more than extravagant indulgences.
+The details become the best hotel room features.

 Given how much I travel and how often I’m in Hyatt hotel rooms, I have built a hotel room checklist to help assess my hotel stays, no matter which hotel room I find myself in.
 Sure, there are aspects of a hotel experience that can’t necessarily fit on a list, but there are certain things that are essential to great hotel rooms; thus a checklist.